 and then try accessing Quarry with SFTP or SCP again.

-Note: You can change your login shell at any time; see At IU, on Quarry or Big Red, how do I change my login shell or passphrase?
+Note: You can change your login shell at any time; see At IU, on Big Red II, Quarry, or Mason, how do I change my login shell or passphrase?

 Last modified on November 01, 2012.